-- You travel outside the plan's service area, require a prescription fill and cannot access or obtain medication at a network pharmacy. - You are unable to obtain medication in a timely manner within the service area because, for example, there is no network pharmacy within a reasonable driving distance that provides service 24 hours/7 days a week. - Due to a federal disaster or other public health emergency in your geographic area. - Generally, we will cover a one-time fill, up to a 30-day supply at an out-of-network pharmacy in these situations. - → In these cases, please check first with Member Services to see if there is a network pharmacy nearby.
+You travel outside the plan's service area and need a drug that you can't get a network pharmacy close to you.

+- You need a drug urgently and there is no network pharmacy that is close to you and open. - You must leave your home due to a federal disaster or other public health emergency. - Generally, we will cover a one-time fill, up to a 30-day supply at an out-of-network pharmacy in these situations. - → In these cases, please check first with Member Services to see if there is a network pharmacy nearby.